airani/wp-auto-upload/readme.txt

 2. Settings page in Persian language

 == Changelog ==

+= 3.3 =
+* Add support urls without schemes
+* Add support to showing www if exists in base url #58
+* Fix duplicate images in attachments bug reported #59
+* Fix bug to download images from some urls #71
+* Integrate with Gutenberg editor
+* Add Russian translation

 = 3.2.2 =
 * Add support for detecting images from "srcset" attribute in img tag